 @s_narmadhaa: I think a support group helps here.
 It’s awkward to receive praise when we think we don’t deserve it, but with the right team around us, we’ll learn to accept it with grace and modesty.

 @thevijaymahajan: I meet my standards for adequacy better than I used to, but I’ve also lowered those standards so that they’re meetable.
-Sometime the light’s all shining on me; other times I can barely see.
+Sometimes the light’s all shining on me; other times I can barely see.

 Q5.
 What does “authenticity” mean to you?